rahorton/helloworld/README.md

 what's up?
-This is crazy, i have no idea what I'm doing
+This is crazy, i have no idea what I'm doing.
+This is too much!
+This is the most confusing class yet.
+And yet so interesting because I feel that it will be very helpful and good to know.
+I wish it was easier to understand.
+I'm not sure what is up with this.